-Let's write Look carefully at what Anansi says and does in the story.
-Then fill in some adjectives that describe his character.
-Use these adjective ves to write a description of his character.
+Let's write The state of the s nat Anansi says and c jectives that describe COO Use these adjective ves to write a descript ion of his character.

 Now describe the character of a real person.

 • Choose a person to write about.
 The person can be a hero, living or dead.